translated by Fiona Mackintosh and Iona Macintyre

 They make slow progress, in part due to China’s desire that this in-between peaceful co-existence, the happiest she’s ever experienced, never ends.

-In Part Two, The Fort – they arrive at the estancia run by Hernandez, they dress in their chosen uniforms Liz had allocated from the stores inside the wagon;
+They arrive at the estancia run by Hernandez, they dress in their chosen uniforms Liz had allocated from the stores inside the wagon;

 uniforms for every kind of position on the estancia according to the imagination of the aristocrat and his stewards, Liz and Oscar.